How to Develop a HIPAA-Compliant Telemedicine Platform

 Electronic Health Records (EHR) contain all the sensitive data of healthcare clients, and are often subject to breaches.
 Failing to ensure a required level of network protection may result in unwanted exposure or loss of PHI during data processing.

-Sending PHI to the wrong patient/contact.
+Sending PHI to the Wrong Patient/Contact

 Hacking

 Unfortunately, ePHI is a frequent target of hacker attacks.
 Healthcare data has a special value since it has a long shelf-life and may be used to buy prescription drugs and sold at a high price on the dark web.
+Using firewall protection and AI-driven antiviral software may help detect suspicious activity and withstand hackers’ assaults.

 Ransomware Attack

 Ransomware is malicious software that blocks files or an organization’s entire operating system, demanding either a monetary reward or full access to information.
-Ransomware attacks result in downtime, and the harm they inflict is both financial and reputational.
+Ransomware attacks result in downtime, and the harm they inflict is financial and reputational.

-Malware incident
+Malware Incident

 Malicious software may harm, destroy, or reveal PHI.
 The impact of such incidents can be extremely negative and undermine patients’ trust in telemedicine.

-How to Develop a HIPAA Compliant Telemedicine Software
+How to Develop a HIPAA-Compliant Telemedicine Software

 Set Up Secure In-App Connection

-how to start a telemedicine practiceA rule of thumb says: first and foremost, set up a secure connection.
-You can’t use Skype, Zoom, email, and other popular means of web communication for telemedicine.
-If you’re looking solution on how to develop HIPAA compliant telemedicine software, consider two options: either building your own secure in-app messaging or video-chat tools or using a solution by a third-party provider under a special security agreement (comes at a fee, though).
+A rule of thumb says: first and foremost, set up a secure connection.
+You can’t use Skype, Zoom, email, and other popular means of web communication for telemedicine, as they lack the necessary security features.
+For a secure solution, consider either building your secure in-app messaging or video-chat tools using end-to-end encryption or using a HIPAA-compliant solution by a third-party provider under a special security agreement (which typically comes at a fee).
+For example, telemedicine platforms like AmWell and Teladoc have built-in secure video conferencing and messaging features that meet HIPAA telehealth requirements.

 Use Appropriate Data Storage